11. Old is out; new is in, 21:1-23:39

 • In what sense does the Law and the Prophets "hang" on these two commandments?
 "Love is the thrust of them all and it is only as we love that we fulfill them", Morris.

-• Are these two commandments laws to be done or ideals to be aimed at?
+• Are these two commandments laws to be done, or are they ideals to be aimed at?
 In a sense, both intentions are present in the commands.
 On the one hand, these two commands summarize God's perfect law, demanding a righteousness beyond our doing.
 As such, they remind us that covenant compliance / right-standing in the sight of God is neither gained nor maintained by law obedience.
 We are forced to align ourselves with Abraham and rely in faith on God's mercy now realized in Christ.
 On the other hand, Jesus' summary of the law gives direction to the outworking of faith by setting before us two central ideals to aim at.

 Mark's record of both the question and answer is more detailed, cf. Mk.12:28-34.
 Mark implies that the question is genuine and ends on what looks like a positive note, "you are not far from the kingdom of God."
-It is anything but positive, but Matthew makes sure that the negative stands out by not recording the tradition found in Mark 12:32-34.
+Actually, it is anything but positive, but Matthew makes sure that the negative stands out by not recording the tradition found in Mark 12:32-34.
 Matthew implies that the question is another attempt to catch Jesus out, to "test / tempt" him.
-If there were originally a trap it would relate to the grading of the law, ie. discerning the relative weight of the 613 laws found in the book of Moses.
+If there were originally a trap it would relate to the grading of the law, ie., discerning the relative weight of the 613 laws found in the book of Moses.
 Arguing for a relative weight, or even an equal weight, will leave Jesus open to attack, particularly as he is viewed as someone who has come to "abolish" the law.
 Jesus does indeed grade the law by giving two pivotal laws (all laws "hang" from these two), first, love of God, and second, love of neighbor.
 Luke's version is similar and is used in the introduction to the parable of the Good Samaritan, cf. Lk.10:25-28.
 In Luke, the great commandment is quoted by the "expert in the law", rather than by Jesus.

 v] Exposition: A simple exposition of this passage may be found in the linked pew-level Sermon Notes.